 Shooters Firehouse Brewpub | Munising

 Munising is set between Pictured Rocks National Lakeshore and Hiawatha National Forest.
-So the town’s only brewpub, Shooters, is obviously a great destination for outdoor lovers.
+So the town’s well-known brewpub, Shooters, is obviously a great destination for outdoor lovers.
 Go for live music every Friday and Saturday.
-(During summer, brick oven pizzas are served up on Fridays and who doesn’t love pizza.)
+(During summer, brick oven pizzas are served up on Fridays, and who doesn’t love pizza.)

 The Vierling | Marquette